Q's TIPS

 Having a breathing practice can take many forms and offer numerous benefits, including stress management, anxiety reduction, and activation of the vagus nerve, which signals the body to relax.
 This can lead to lower heart rates, decreased blood pressure, and improved oxygen circulation throughout the body, enhancing both mental and physical health.

-Shift and Adapt offers a wonderful, free two-week program designed to help you assess your breathing and develop a breathing practice.
+Shift and Adapt offers a fantastic, free two-week program designed to help you assess your breathing and develop a breathing practice.
 If you need assistance, this is a fantastic place to begin!

 Find their breath calculator below!